-At the Congregation at Duke Chapel, we strive to build deeper connections with God, with each other, and with our neighbors.
+Members of the Congregation at Duke University Chapel, strive to build deeper connections with God, with each other, and with our neighbors.
 Through a variety of fellowship opportunities, we build our relationships with one another.
 We enjoy events that are purely social, such as a lunch in the Brodhead Center on Duke's Campus or an outdoor picnic.
-We care for each other in a time of need by offering a meal to a bereaved family or by visiting someone who is ill.
+We care for each other in times of need by offering a meal to a bereaved family or by visiting someone who is ill.
 We use our talents to lift the spirits of others by quilting or knitting.
 We invite you to be part of our fellowship.
 Together we are a portion of the Body of Christ.

 Growing Thru Grief

-The Congregation at Duke Chapel is a member of a growing grief support coalition of local Christian churches and area organizations offering grief support to Triangle residents.
-For individuals grieving the death of a loved one, Growing Thru Grief offers a hospitable space to interact with others who have faced a recent loss, to experience a compassionate community, and to gather resources traveling the journey of loss.
-The ongoing grief support meetings are weekly on Tuesdays from 4:30 – 6 p.m. at St. Paul’s Lutheran Church, 1200 West Cornwallis Rd, Durham, with refreshments served at 4:00 p.m.
+The Congregation at Duke University Chapel is a member of a coalition of local congregations and area organizations offering grief support to Triangle residents.
+For individuals grieving the death of a loved one, Growing Thru Grief offers a hospitable space to interact with others who have faced a recent loss, to experience a compassionate community, and to gather resources for traveling the journey of grief.
+The ongoing grief support meetings are weekly on Tuesdays from 4:30 p.m. to 6:00 p.m. at St. Paul’s Lutheran Church, 1200 West Cornwallis Rd, Durham, with refreshments served at 4:00 p.m.
 Newcomers are welcome at any time and do not need to register or give advance notice.
 For additional information contact [email protected].

 Those who like to knit and crochet are invited to make beautiful creations for others.
-Born out of the grief of a member, the Heavenly Hugs Hat Ministry strives to care for others with the warmth of a hat and the love and prayers that come with it.
-The Hat Ministry has made hats for newborn infants, homeless neighbors, and graduating high school seniors, local hospital pediatric units, and homeless neighbors.
+Born out of the grief of one of our members, the Heavenly Hugs Hat Ministry strives to care for others with the warmth of a hat and the love and prayers that come with it.
+The Hat Ministry has made hats for newborn infants, children of the Congregation, graduating high school seniors, local hospital pediatric units, and homeless neighbors.

 Loaves & Fishes

 When it comes to our quilters, it is hard to tell who is more blessed.
 Those who gather to make patchwork quilts take delight in combining lovely colors, enjoy fellowship with one another, and take prayerful care with each stitch.
-The lap-sized quilts are given to those who are ill or homebound as well as to children who are baptized during Chapel worship services.
-Recipients of the quilts are grateful for the love and prayers they represent.
+The lap-sized quilts are given to those who are ill or homebound as well as to newborns of the Congregation.
+The quilts are a means of wrapping our members and friends in prayer.

 Visitation & Care Ministries

 Because Jesus reached out in love and compassion to those who were ill and suffering, we strive to do the same.
 Members of the Visitation and Care Ministry make a commitment to one-on-one relationships with those who are isolated, homebound, or in distress.
 Sometimes these visits include the delivery of a plant.
-These relationships are a gift to both individuals.
+These relationships are a gift to all involved.